-Airlines are longing for us all to fly again.
+AirAsia Airlines are longing for us all to fly again.
 With news of upcoming vaccines, they're rolling out enticing Special Offers.
 On Virgin Atlantic: free Covid-19 insurance.
-On airAsia: unlimited flights over defined time-periods, all for about one hundred and twenty (US\$120-00) US Dollars.
+On AirAsia: unlimited flights over defined time-periods, all for the equivalent of about US\$120.
 Southwest is advertising Free Companions.
 And you can see some really wild, discounted fares at Ryanair.
 COVID-SNIFFING DOGS AT AIRPORTS!
 WHATEVER NEXT?

-'Close to 100% accuracy': Helsinki Airport uses sniffer dogs to detect Covid
+'Close to 100 per cent accuracy': Helsinki Airport uses sniffer dogs to detect Covid

 In closing, what do you think about this recruitment picture?
 Look, jobs available - for applicants with FOUR legs.
-Airport dogs can detect cocaine, heroin, firearms, meat and fruits, in passengers' suitcases.
+Airport dogs can detect cocaine, heroin, firearms, meat and fruits, all in passengers' suitcases.
 Earlier this year, Dubai International Airport (DXB) inaugurated a Covid-Sniffing programme, and there are Covid-Training classes for dogs in France.
-Already in full use at Helsinki-Vantaa Airport (HEL), Finland, these Covid-Sniffing dogs operate with, as reported by The Guardian newspaper: 'Close to 100% accuracy.'
+Already in full use at Helsinki-Vantaa Airport (HEL), Finland, these Covid-Sniffing dogs operate with, as reported by The Guardian newspaper: 'Close to 100 per cent accuracy.'